mount-joy/thelist-blog/src/posts/blog-post.md

 ---
 title: Deciding on a project
-description: We have a team, now what?
+description: We have a team, now what??
+date: 2020-10-03
 bannerImage: /media/postit.jpg
-date: 2020-10-03
 ---
 This is a paragraph of text.